 The Department of Mechanical and Aerospace Engineering offers a Mechanical Engineering Curriculum leading to a BS degree in Mechanical Engineering.
 All Mechanical Engineering students have a broad selection of Departmental Core courses, from which they can choose according to their interests and career goals.
-The MAE Department also offers two additional concentrations in Aerospace and Energy Systems.
+The MAE Department also offers three additional concentrations in Aerospace Engineering, Energy Systems, and Packaging Engineering.

 - Standard Mechanical Engineering Curriculum: Students pursuing an ME degree are required to take any 3 Departmental Electives.
 In addition, students take Mechanical Engineering Laboratories II (14:650:432) in the final spring semester of senior year.
 Students completing the requirements for this concentration receive a Mechanical Engineering degree/diploma. - Aerospace Concentration: Students following this concentration are required to select only Aerospace Electives1 as Departmental Electives (3 courses).
 Students completing the requirements for this concentration receive an Aerospace certificate in addition to their Mechanical Engineering Diploma. - Energy Systems Concentration: Students following this Concentration are required to select only Energy Systems Electives2 as Departmental Electives (3 courses).
-Students completing the requirements for this concentration receive an Energy Systems certificate in addition to their Mechanical Engineering Diploma. - Packaging Engineering Concentration: Students following this Concentration are required to select only Packaging Engineering Electives3 as Departmental Electives (3 courses).
+Students completing the requirements for this concentration receive an Energy Systems certificate in addition to their Mechanical Engineering Diploma. - Packaging Engineering Concentration: Students following this Concentration are required to select four Packaging Engineering courses3 as their Technical Electives (one of which must be Introduction to Packaging Engineering, 14:440:301).
 Students completing the requirements for this concentration receive a Packaging Engineering certificate in addition to their Mechanical Engineering Diploma.